“It is a miracle that curiosity survives formal education.”

 So the next question is how do we, educators, teach our audience, the learners, our craft with in the restrictions of different governing bodies, while appropriately meeting the specific needs of the current generation?

-The learners, on the other hand, must understand that they will be required to be active participants in their own education.
+participants in their own education.
 Because less will be learned directly from the educator, the learner must be facile with the other learning media.
 Learners must seek out knowledge.
 There is not enough time to do passive learning; the learner must seek out the opportunities to gain clinical skill.
 This is something in the past that was provided by shear volume; now, it must be sought out and learn through alternative means.
 Unlike many things that can be learned by reading, those who are in clinical specialties must learn from patients.
 Patients and their diseases do not always follow the rules.
 The more patients you see, the better understanding of the possible variations in presentation.
 This can not be learned by computer simulation or by reading in a text book.
 There is no algorithm will incorporate every clinical scenario.
 So, the patients must be seen and evaluated.
 With all of the new technology, one of the key skill set of the physician is slowly being lost, the physical examination.

 NEED TO INCREASE PHYSICIAN NUMBER